gamma-opt/oip-notes/course/part1/9-multiobjective.md

 f
 ```

-We can see that solutions A and C don't dominate each other.
-In fact, Solution C doesn't even dominate Solution B, if we cared only about profits and not about desirability ratings, Solution B would be a better choice than C.
-However, Solution C shines over the other two when we start giving more weight to ratings, which is exactly what we did when obtaining it via the weighted method.
+We can see that solutions A and C do not dominate each other.
+Also, Solution C also does not dominate Solution B. Indeed, if we cared only about profits and not about desirability ratings, Solution B would be a better choice than C. However, Solution C is preferred over the other two if we give more weight to ratings, which is exactly what we did by decreasing $\lambda_1$ and increasing $\lambda_2$.

-One can continue using the weighted method with different weightings and attempt to recover more of the Pareto frontier.
+Notice that Solutions A and C, found using the weighted method are solutions in the Pareto frontier.
+Morevoer, one can continue using the weighted method with different weightings and attempt to recover more of the Pareto frontier.

 While very simple conceptually, the weighted method has a number of downsides.
 First is the problem of picking weights, how should one decide their values?
 A well-defined preference information may not always be available, especially when the problem is over many objectives.

 A related problem is one of representation.
 In most cases, we would hope to obtain various non-dominated solutions across the Pareto frontier that represents the possible trade-off decisions well.
-However, the mapping between weights to the solution space is not uniform: there is no guarantee that wildly different weights won't end up with the same solutions, and similarly almost identical weights may result in very different solutions.
+However, the mapping between weights to the solution space is not uniform: there is no guarantee that different weights will expose alternative solutions.

-% Add point/illustration about not being able to recover solutions on non-convex Pareto fronts

-## $\epsilon$-Constraint Method
+### $\epsilon$-Constraint Method

-In the constraint method, one of the objective functions is optimized while the rest are constrained within user-specified values.
+In the $\epsilon$-constraint method, one of the objective functions is optimised while the remaining objectives are considered as being constrained by user-specified values.
 For example, we may have the instance

 ```{math}
 :label: constraint_prob

 \mini &f_1(\mathbf{x}) \\
 \st &f_2(\mathbf{x})\leq \epsilon_2 \\
 &f_3(\mathbf{x})\leq \epsilon_3 \\